eokwukwe/world-rank/README.md

 # world-ranks

 List of countries with their ranking.
+Built with `Next.js`